ns-rse/python-maths/.github/ISSUE_TEMPLATE/01_zero_division.md

 assignees: ""
 ---

-Use the checklist to tick off the sub-tasks as you complete them.
+Read through the instructions below then use the checklist to tick off the sub-tasks as you complete them.

 - [ ] Create a branch that reflects your GitHub username, the issue number and the issue being addressed.
 - [ ] Add a `try: ... except: ...` to the `divide function` in the `pythonmaths/arithmetic.py` module.
 - [ ] Add a test that checks this exception is raised when the function is passed `0` as denominator.
 - [ ] Save, stage, commit, and push your changes.

+## Instructions

 **NB** Code chunks below can be copied using the button that appears on the top right of the code box when you move the mouse over it.

-## Instructions

 ### Create Branch